moby/moby/docs/sources/use/basics.rst

    # OR use the TCP port
    sudo docker -H tcp://127.0.0.1:4243 pull ubuntu

-Starting a long-running worker process
+Starting A Long-Running Worker Process
 --------------------------------------

 .. code-block:: bash